gtk-rs/gtk-rs.github.io/docs-src/tutorial/gir_tutorial.md

 > gir
 ```

+There is also a third option you can encounter called [NOT GENERATED FUNCTION].
+If you see this in your own project, it means you have global functions.
+To generate the code for all of them, add "YourGirName.*" to the generate = [ ] array.
+You also need to re-export them, so add
+`pub use self::auto::functions::*;` to your lib.rs file.

 (Again, if you do it on another library and it fails and you can't figure out why, don't hesitate to reach us!)

 We now have a `src/auto/language.rs` file.
 We need to include all `auto` files in our library.
 To do so, let's update the `src/lib.rs` file as follows: